slsa-framework/oss-na24-slsa-workshop/activities/02/readme.md

 2. What are trusted roots?
 Who configures them?
 3. What is a release attestation?
 Who creates it?
 What information does it contain?
 4. What metadata is needed to verify a release attestation?
 Why is a policy URI not needed in our example?
 Are there cases where it may be needed?
 Why?
-5. What steps can be take  to improve UX for teams?
+5. What improvements can we make to improve UX for teams?